HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. Field names should be all lower case and snake_case.

-        example_field_name
+    Example:

+        biomaterial_id

-1. Short, meaningful field names are preferred over longer, vaguer field names.
+1. Short, meaningful field names should be chosen over longer, vaguer field names.

+    Example:

 1. The same field name should not appear within the same or across multiple schemas.

-1. If similar field names are needed, prepend the field names with context to differentiate them.
+If similar field names are needed, prepend the field names with context to differentiate them.

+    Example:

+        umi_barcode
-        umi_barcode and cell_barcode
+        cell_barcode

-1. If a number field requires a corresponding unit, append `_unit` to the number field name for the unit field name.
+1. If a number field requires a corresponding unit field, append `_unit` to the number field name for the unit field name.

+    Example:

+        organism_age
-        organism_age and organism_age_unit
+        organism_age_unit

 ### Tone and voice

-1. Make a statement, not a demand.
+1. Make a statement instead of a demand in the field description.
 For example:

     Use